wilsons-dev/lite-framework/README.md

 Create new pages by going to **controllers** directoy and adding a view page in the **views** directory which is where you add your html content

-I will be adding to it over time as i learn on how to make things alot easier to use.